EktaSmothra/Detecting-encoding-of-a-file-and-converting-it-into-Utf-8/README.md

     48 65 6C 6C 6F

 If you want to study more about encodings and history about it, i would recommend you to go through the second reference.
+Now, moving on to my program and understanding how encoding detection can be done in python.

+## Chardet
+Chardet is a universal character encoding detector.
+This library is a port of the auto-detection code in Mozilla.
+The easiest way to use chardet library is with the detect function.
+This function takes one argument and returns a dictionary containing auto-detected encoding including confidence level from 0 to 1.
+You can study more about it on https://chardet.readthedocs.io/en/latest/usage.html#basic-usage

 # References
 http://www.wellformedness.com/blog/understanding-text-encoding-in-python-2-and-python-3/